Back To CourseBusiness Law: Help and Review

 When the trial takes place, the courtroom is generally open to any citizen wishing to visit.
 Friends, family and members of the press cannot be barred from a courtroom trial.
 This is expressed in the Sixth Amendment right to a public trial.
 Now, once a jury receives its instructions from the judge, the members will deliberate in a private setting.
 A verdict is reached, sent to the judge, and once approved, is told to the defendant.

 If he is found guilty, the defendant may appeal the verdict.
 If he is found innocent, the defendant cannot be re-tried for the same crime.
-He is protected against double jeopardy under the Sixth Amendment.
+He is protected against double jeopardy under the Fifth Amendment.
 In the case of a mistrial where an error took place within the trial, the defendant can be re-tried for the crime.

 In the United States, citizens are provided with Constitutional Rights that are recognized as our most valuable rights bestowed on us.
 Within these Constitutional Rights is the Bill of Rights.
 Included in the Bill of Rights are three rights that protect those accused of a crime: